 As Fernando Ruiz, head of operations at Europol’s European Cybercrime Center says, “Criminals behind ransomware attacks are adapting their attack vectors, they’re more aggressive than in the past – they’re not only encrypting the files, they’re also exfiltrating data and making it available”.
 In order to defend your company from this kind of menace, you need to approach the matter from various angles:

 The first one is education-oriented:

 BACK UP YOUR DATA!

 This might seem tech-related, but we think of it more as common knowledge: how could you not have backups for your essential data?
 You should store it both online and offline and take time to test your ability to revert to backups during a potential incident.

 Train your employees!

 User awareness is one of the most reliable methods to prevent an attack, so make sure you take the time to educate your employees and advise them to report to the security teams as soon as they notice something unusual.
-They should be aware of phishing techniques and other social engineering tactics cybercriminals may use to get into your organisation.
+They should be aware of phishing techniques and other social engineering tactics cybercriminals may use to get into your organization.

 The second one – technology-related:

 Keep your systems up to date.

 Updates help you close security holes that many viruses use to enter your computers.
-Since dealing with patches is a resource and time-consuming task, the best option for you to stay safe from Sodinokibi and other ransomware would be to deploy an automated solution like our Heimdal™ Patch & Asset Management.
+Since dealing with patches is a resource and time-consuming task, the best option for you to stay safe from REvil/Sodinokibi and other ransomware would be to deploy an automated patching solution.